ModalityDance/AR-Omni/README.md

 ---

 Welcome to **AR-Omni**! 👋 AR-Omni is a *single-decoder*, *single-token-stream* autoregressive any-to-any model that generates **text**, **images**, and **speech** without expert decoders.
-It uses task-aware loss reweighting, token-level perceptual alignment for image tokens, and a finite-state decoding machine to balance modality learning, improve visual fidelity, and trade off stability vs. creativity in inference time.
+It uses task-aware loss reweighting, token-level perceptual alignment for image tokens, and a finite-state decoding machine to balance modality learning, improve visual fidelity, and trade off stability vs. creativity during inference.

 ---